stanislaw/notes_on_software_engineering/README.md

 An anti-pattern is when the names of the original authors are omitted, and the work is presented in the first person, either intentionally or unintentionally, as if the content were one's own.

+### Praise Good Work

+Don't hold back from saying "this is great" when a teammate does something impressive or puts in clear effort.
+This is especially important if you consistently deliver high-quality work and expect the same from others.
+You might give little feedback because excellence feels like the default.
+But even a simple "I see what you have done" can make a real difference.
+It shows their work is noticed and appreciated, and it helps build trust and connection within the team.

 ### Professional content